#EndSARS: Osinbajo heads NEC committee to interface with youths on employment, others | Nigeria News Headlines Today

 #EndSARS: Osinbajo heads NEC committee to interface with youths on employment, others

 The National Economic Council (NEC) has set up a committee headed by Vice President Yemi Osinbajo to interface with youths in the country on employment, social safety net and national security.
-This is a fallout of the nationwide #EndSARS protests embarked upon by thousands of youths demanding end to police brutality.
-The decision to set […]
+This is a fall out of the nationwide #EndSARS protests embarked upon by thousands of youths demanding an end to police brutality, which have […]

 #EndSARS: Osinbajo heads NEC committee to interface with youths on employment, others